9. Scaling#

 • Finance.
 As a business scales, Different timings, amounts, and for different items may occur, further complicated by changes in markets and other external factors.
 Financing from traditional institutions for new products and approaches may take longer to develop but should become easier as more forest health businesses come on line with successful track records.

 • Funding.
-A business mantra for funding could be government grants to test; loans to scale.
-Similar to [Bunch, 1982] small-scale experimentation, in that government grants could be used to test new ideas, practices, and equipment, grant funding is a powerful innovation and scaling tool.
+A business mantra for funding could be to use government grants to test; loans to scale.
+Government grants can be used to test new ideas, practices, and equipment and act as a powerful innovation and test-phase prior to scaling tool.
+Phased properly along with purposeful testing, grants can allow pilots to be rapidly scaled.
+Following successful test implementation, loans can scale landscape implementation following the proven track record developed with agency grants.
 As highlighted in Chapter 2, use your business or strategic plan to prioritize the grants you pursue rather than allowing grant programs to change your priorities and vision.
-Phased properly, grants can allow pilots to be rapidly scaled.
-Following successful test implementation, loans can scale landscape implementation following the proven track record developed with agency grants.

 • Sustainability.
 How sustainable is your business as it expands?
 Are there controls and principles in place to maintain sustainability?
 Creating and maintaining a focus on a triple bottom line, measuring your company’s performance based on profit, people, and planet (or environmental factors), building in B-corp certification, or giving back to the community can be significant factors.
-At another level, how do all of the factors in this section lead to your business being sustainable over time, and how do you measure that sustainability?
+At another level, how do all of the factors in this section lead to your business being able to weather changes over time, and how do you measure that sustainability or resilience to changes in supply, production, and markets?

 • Measuring outcomes.
 Create monitoring and measurement systems that measure the outcomes or impacts of forest health projects and your company’s success.